Table of Contents

 This Gloucestershire village can be found close to Bourton-on-the-Water and Stow-on-the-Wold.

-Where to park: There’s on-road parking in the village.
+Where to park: There’s on-road parking.

 15. Sherborne (hidden gem)